Rescue & Medical Care

 In the first six months of the project from July 2022, both the premises and an ambulance were purchased.
 The building for the medical clinic was completely renovated.
 This first phase was completed between July and October of 2022.

-The ambulance transports the most urgent emergencies, which are often heart attacks and strokes.
+The ambulance transports the most urgent emergencies, which are often heart attack and stroke cases.
 Without this service, many would not have survived.
-The presence of a well-equipped ambulance is an integral part of the Syriac Cross Medical Clinic.
+The presence of a well-equipped ambulance is an integral part of the medical clinic.

 Since October 2022, the ambulance has been on call and therefore constantly in operational condition.
 The ambulance responds to at least 5 medical emergencies per week, about 20 per month.
-With the ambulance, the Syriac Cross Medical Clinic has become a vital medical facility for the region.
+With the ambulance, the medical clinic has become a vital medical facility for the region.

 Between January and June of 2023, the second phase was completed.
 Solar panels were installed, medical equipment and supplies were procured, and doctors and nurses were hired so they could begin providing medical services to the community.

-The medical clinic serves up to 30 patients a day.
-Since June 2023, the clinic team has treated 4,252 patients, among them 765 emergencies.
-According to capacity, these emergencies were treated on-site or transported by ambulance to a hospital in al-Qamishli or al-Hassaka.
+The medical clinic serves up to between 25-30 patients a day.
+From June 2023 to December 2024, the clinic has treated 13,676 patients, among them 3,342 of these were emergencies.
+These emergencies were treated on-site or transported by ambulance to a hospital in al-Qamishli or al-Hassaka.

 On the 6th of August 2023, the official opening of the clinic took place and was attended by the Former Chair of USCIRF; Nadine Maenza, a renowned advocate for international religious freedom.
 Nadine Maenza acknowledged the pivotal role the clinic plays in meeting the healthcare needs of a substantial number of citizens.